bixb922/crank-organ/doc-software/README.md

 import machine
 os.mount(machine.SDCard(), "/sd")
 ```

+It is quite easy to connect a SD card if desirable.
+There are schematics of boards with SD card included, and the MicroPython support is good.

 If the SD card is connected to a non-standard SPI port, other parameters will be necessary, search for  "micropython.org class sdcard" plus the documentation for ESP32-S3.

 The tunelib folder will then be at /sd/tunelib